nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 My first thought was to try uploading a malicious file onto the webserver, considering that we had access to all of those directories that contains those files.
 I'll be using the **PHP reverse shell** script that I already have stored on my computer (courtesy of [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell)).

 Looking for a point where I could upload files, I came across the **POST > CREATE** buttons on the sidebar at the left of the dashboard.
-Clicking on it, I saw an **Add File button**:
+Clicking on them, I saw an **Add File button**:

 ![screenshot13](../assets/images/lazyadmin/screenshot13.png)